jordankalebpage/SRSDAccountCreation/README.md

 6) Before running the script, make sure a valid SFTP account username and password are in the code.
 There are two instances: one in the usernames_from_sftp function, and one in the update_students_in_ps function.

-7) If the jrbimprt utility is not located at C:\jrb\Part_4\jrbimprt.exe , then the location needs to be changed in the import_using_jrb function.
+7) If the jrbimprt utility is not located at C:\jrb\Part_4\jrbimprt.exe , then the file path needs to be changed in the import_using_jrb function.

 8) Run the following anytime you want to use the script (you won't have to run the setup anymore):